Oklahoma State Cowboys baseball: Facilities

 The Cowboys planned to open the new O'Brate Stadium, located one block northwest of the team's current home of Allie P. Reynolds Stadium, on March 20, 2020 for the Cowboys' Big 12 opener against TCU.
 The Cowboys played their first 11 of a planned 14 home games of the 2020 season at Reynolds Stadium.
 Named for major donor Cecil O'Brate, the new ballpark has a permanent capacity of 3,500 but is expandable to 8,000.

-Reynolds Stadium is named after the former OSU player Allie Reynolds, who went on to play professionally for the Cleveland Indians and New York Yankees.
+Reynolds Stadium is named after the former Oklahoma State player Allie Reynolds, who went on to play professionally for the Cleveland Indians and New York Yankees.
 The park, with a capacity of 3,821, opened in 1981 at a cost of $2.2 million.